Financing Study Abroad

 This web site allows you to search for funding and scholarship opportunities.

-Michigan State University’s information on scholarships for students of color:
+Michigan State University’s information on scholarships for multicultural students:

 Michigan State University’s Web Site: “You Can’t Afford Not To Go: Financing Your Study Abroad Experience”: http://studyabroad.msu.edu/shared/afford.html (while some information on this site is specific to MSU students, there is a good guide to creative fundraising and helpful links).